LeeCampbell/IntroToRx/content/07_Aggregation.md

 ### Any

-There are two ways to use `Any`.
-First we can look at the parameterless overload for the extension method `Any`.
-This effectively asks the question "are there any elements in this sequence?"
+The `Any` operator has two forms.
+The parameterless overload effectively asks the question "are there any elements in this sequence?"
 It returns an observable sequence that will produce a single value of `false` if the source completes without emitting any values.
 If the source does produce a value however, then when the first value is produced, the result sequence will immediately produce `true` and then complete.
 If the first notification it gets is an error, then it will pass that error on.

 ```csharp
 var subject = new Subject<int>();